Yitzack/MS-Reseach-Project/Real Contributions/README.md

 Momentum\_Scale is how fast the system goes the infinite momentum limit.
 At the momentum of the momentum scale, it is half way there.

+## Around.h
+This is the uncertain value object.
+It should be able to substitute for long double in most situtations.
+You may find that it lacks support for most floating point functions.
+But it does cover the basic four functions, abs(), and comparison.
+Not all constant methods are declared as such.

+## Elements.h
+Basically an array of 4 quantities to be integrated together.
+Element<> to Element<> comparison is done to the sum of elements.
+Element<> to scalar comarison requires the set to pass as it is used in integration and all elements need to pass the test.
+The basic 4 functions and abs() are included for integration.
+Not all constant methods are declared as such.

+## Interpolation.h
+This is a 2D interpolation object.
+It uses a dumbed down version of the NURBS (Non-Uniform Ratio B-Spline) algorithm.
+It needs an array of control points that are precalculated either by you or Mathematica.
+Mathematica will provide them with `Interpolation[table,Method->"Spline"][[4,1,2,1]]`.
+It expects the control points to be evenly spaced in both dimensions.
+It is a bicubic spline.